Table of Contents

 Revolut offer 3 tiers of business accounts, Free, Grow, and Scale.
 Features include:

 - Borderless business account – Receive, hold money and pay in over 30 currencies.
-Currency transfers done at interbank rate.
+Currency transfers done at real exchange rate.

 - Virtual credit cards – create virtual cards to give to staff so they can easily control spending